 D = 60%–69.9%

-F = 0%–59.9% or failure to complete the beginning and end of term surveys (see below)
+F = 0%–59.9% or failure to complete the end of term survey (see below)

 You might accidentally get the correct answer with luck, despite faulty reasoning.
-Your grade should reflect that.

 Providing good explanations is an important skill; it isn't enough to be right.
 Imagine if your doctor said, "Take these green pills twice a day."
 Would you just say "OK" and walk away or would you expect a good explanation?

-Documents (lab reports, journals):
+Documents (lab reports, practice tests):

-These must be submitted as a single pdf only.
+These must be submitted as a single PDF only.
 Canvas will not allow any other file type.

 Name your files with your name and the name of the assignment included.